apache/storm/DEVELOPER.md

 If you wish to skip the unit tests you can do this by adding `-DskipTests` to the command line.

+If you wish to skip the examples and external modules, you can do this by adding `-P '!examples,!externals'` to the command line.

 In case you modified `storm.thrift`, you have to regenerate thrift code as java and python code before compiling whole project.

 ```sh